Co-creation and how to go about it

 What makes it different to a focus group?

-Traditional focus groups get people together, test some ideas and usually leave it up to the creatives to accept or ignore the feedback.
+Traditional focus groups get people together, test some ideas and usually leave it up to the creatives or the bosses to accept or ignore the feedback.

-In addition to creating something that they care about, participants will also gain or practice skills in communication, team work and pitching/presentation.
+In addition to creating something that they care about, participants will also gain or practice skills, for example, in communication, team work and pitching/presentation.

 What sort of things can it do?